-The comparison experiment was conducted from 25 May to 3 June in 2011 on an extensively managed submontane grassland site at the edge of the low mountain range "Fichtelgebirge" in northeast Bavaria, Germany.
-The site is located 624 m a.s.l.
-(50°05'25'' N, 11°51'25'' E) between the "Großer Waldstein" (elevation: 877 m) to the north and the "Schneeberg" (1051 m) to the south.
+The comparison experiment was conducted from 25 May to 3 June in 2011 on an extensively managed submontane grassland site at the edge of the low mountain range Fichtelgebirge in northeast Bavaria, Germany.
+The site is located on flat terrain 624 m a.s.l. $(50^{\circ}05'25'' \text{ N}, 11^{\circ}51'25'' \text{ E})$ between Großer Waldstein (elevation: 877 m) to the north and Schneeberg (1051 m) to the south.
 Thus, a channeled wind field in west-east direction with west (263°) as prevailing wind direction is created at the site.
 Most of the data were collected under ideal weather conditions without rainfall and with sufficient global radiation.
-Only one larger data gap was caused by heavy rainfall (38.2 mm) in the night of 31 May to 1 June.
+Weak data due to dewfall on the instruments and one heavy rainfall event (38.2 mm) in the night of 31 May to 1 June were excluded.
 The canopy height was about 20 cm.
 Thus, the chamber could be installed without any cutting of the vegetation.